The Fascinating World of Woodlouse Anatomy

 Woodlice exhibit a unique reproductive anatomy that ensures the protection and development of their offspring.
 Female woodlice have two genital openings located on their abdominal sides, which are used during mating.
 The mating process involves the male transferring sperm to both of the female’s genital openings in succession, ensuring fertilization.

 One of the most fascinating aspects of woodlice reproduction is the brood pouch, or marsupium, found between the female’s legs.
-This pouch serves as a protective environment for fertilized eggs, where they can develop safely until they hatch, similar to the way a sow bug nurtures its young.
+This pouch, located on the ventral surface of the female, serves as a protective and humid environment for fertilised eggs, where they can develop safely until they hatch, similar to the way a sow bug nurtures its young.

 Initially filled with water, the marsupium is later replaced with air as the young woodlice develop the ability to breathe air, facilitating their transition to life outside the pouch.